 Used oil does not include oils made from vegetable- or animal-based oils, oil wastes that have never been used (e.g., virgin oil spills), antifreeze, kerosene, or petroleum distillates used as solvents.

 Keeping your oils in service as long as possible is beneficial to your business in many ways.
 The cleaner and drier the oil, the longer your machines will last.
 Therefore, cleaning your oils while they are still in service and not allowing them to be used to the point of no return (viscosity degradation/oxidization) makes perfect sense.
-To achieve this, you first must know which oils can be reclaimed.
+To achieve this, you first must know which oils can be reclaimed or regenerated.

 The oil should be tested for the following:

 Plant personnel should be trained to read sample reports and to take samples correctly with the right equipment.
 You may need to outfit your machinery with better breathers, quick connects and filters to keep as much contamination out of the machines/systems as possible.

 Reclamation involves the oil being filtered and cleaned of debris, sludge and contamination particles.
 Regeneration takes this a step further by continuously giving oil "new" life by removing the smallest and most destructive particles while maintaining the other properties of the oil.
 Your choice of recycling, reclamation or regeneration will depend on your application and related business goals.
 If you are looking to extend the life of oil in the same application, reclamation could be a good option.
 If you are looking to reduce the total cost of ownership of machines and related assets, oil regeneration may be a more holistic choice with the greatest impact on the bottom line.
 In either case, it is imporant to ensure the solution you choose is compatible with your lubricants and your ultimate goals.
 Be sure that you work with solution providers to understand the challenges and opportunities associated with any of these options.